Zora Neale Hurston Museum in Eatonville

 Just 30 minutes north of Orlando, Fl;orida, is the Zora Neale Hurston Museum in Eatonville, the first African-American town to be independently governed by African-Americans.
 (Currently, the population of Eatonville is approximately 2,300 residents.)

 Most known for Their Eyes Were Watching God, published in 1937, Hurston (1891-1960) was an author as well as a playwright.
 Read her biography here: zoranealehurston.com.

 The daughter of former enslaved persons, Zora Neale Hurston received a scholarship to Barnard College and became a fixture in the Harlem Renaissance cultural scene.
-Many years after her death in 1960, author Alice Walker published an article creating a lasting resurgence of interest in this anthropologist and respected writer.
+She was also a close friend of writer Langston Hughes.